Tutorial

-pg_stat_statements is the only unbiased view of which queries Postgres actually spends time on.
-Two queries cover most use.
-Here is setup, the two queries, and how to read the output.
+pg_stat_statements is the only unbiased view of where Postgres spends time.
+Setup, the two queries that cover most use, and how to read the output.

 If you are debugging Postgres performance by running EXPLAIN ANALYZE on queries your team suspects are slow, you are diagnosing the wrong set.
 The right set is whatever pg_stat_statements tells you is expensive in aggregate across all the queries your application actually runs.
 That set does not overlap cleanly with engineering intuition, and it is the only unbiased source of truth for what Postgres is actually spending time on.